|Guide||♦||26 Triplogs||2 Topics|

 The trail is very level and right next to the shore around the lake.
 A dam on the northwest end keeps this trail from being a loop.
 It's out to the dam and back.
 Why it's forbidden to cross the dam is unknown to me.
-I figure the height posses a risk and it's to accessible to young children.
-Anyhow it doesn't really matter because this is one trail worth backtracking.
+I figure the height poses a risk, and it's too accessible to young children.
+Anyhow it doesn't matter because this is one trail worth backtracking.